My work is included in "Adah Rose Invitational" group exhibition

 Mattituck, New York

 North Fork Painting Studio, 2015

-New Partnership with Twyla
+My Partnership with Twyla

-Award for best overall artwork, Hamptons Art Hub "From the Earth" Competition
+My award for best overall artwork, Hamptons Art Hub "From the Earth" Competition

 In November 2016, my work was given the top award in Hamptons Art Hub's "From the Earth" competition judged by Christine Berry, co-director of Berry Campbell gallery in Chelsea.

 Review of my solo exhibition at Christopher Stout Gallery by Seph Rodney in Hyperallergic, "The Rebellious Spirit of Paint"

 Seph Rodney writes, "But ultimately the painter has to build a world that makes sense to her and hope our sensibilities follow.
 I do.
 I stand in that room and feel the sensuous meeting of surface, substrate, theory, hand, and conviction."